-The first bush planes in Canada were war surplus HS-2L biplane flying boats, which were restricted to use in the short summer months.
-Something better was needed, a high wing monoplane capable of operating on wheels, floats or skis.
-Luckily for our northern explorers, Anthony Fokker had just the aircraft – the Fokker Universal.
+As Canada’s war surplus HS-2L biplane flying boats were restricted for use in the short summer months, there was a demand for a high wing monoplane capable of operating on wheels, floats or skis.
+The 1920s gave way for the Fokker Universal to flourish as a bush plane.